 - Add your eggs and mix to combine.
 Add the vanilla and mix again.

-- Add half flour (about 2.5 cups), baking soda, baking powder, and salt to the bowl and mix well to combine.
+- Add 3 cups of flour, baking soda, baking powder, and salt to the bowl and mix well to combine.

 - Mix the milk and vinegar together and add it to the cookie dough mixture.
 Mix well to combine.

 - Add the remaining 4 cups of flour and stir until well combined.
 The dough should be tacky but not gloopy.
 If you pick it up in your fingers it shouldn’t stick to them though it’s a very soft dough.
 Add up to 1 cup additional flour as needed.

 - Working with ¼ of the dough at a time, roll it out on a well floured surface to ¼ to ½ inch thick.
 Be generous with your flour on the rolling surface since the dough is very tender, it will stick easily.

 - Use cookie cutters to make shapes and transfer to a lightly greased baking sheet.

 - Bake at 350 degrees F for about 10 minutes.

 - Repeat with remaining dough, gathering and re-rolling the scrap dough as you go along.